maxmpz/powerampapi/poweramp_skin_sample/readme.md

 ### Custom/Loadable Fonts
-Poweramp (since build 842) supports custom fonts from **res/fonts**.
+Poweramp supports custom fonts from **res/fonts**.
 See https://developer.android.com/guide/topics/ui/look-and-feel/fonts-in-xml for details on Android custom fonts usage.
 If you use font family .xml file, don't forget to add both android: and app: prefixed properties.
 The app: values are used on Androids prior 8.

 Please note that font files (.ttf/.otf) should be named with lowercase latin, 0-9, and "_" characters only.
 For example OpenSans-Bold.ttf should be renamed to opensans_bold.ttf.